dlops-io/ml-workflow/README.md

 We need a bucket to store files that we will be used by Vertext AI Pipelines during the ML workflow.

 - Go to `https://console.cloud.google.com/storage/browser`
-- Create a bucket `mushroom-app-ml-workflow-demo` [REPLACE WITH YOUR BUCKET NAME]
+- Create a bucket `cheese-app-ml-workflow-demo` [REPLACE WITH YOUR BUCKET NAME]

 ## Data Collector Container